edkempe/Marian/PROJECT_PLAN.md

-# Marian Project Restructuring Plan
+# Marian: Jexi's Catalog Management Branch

+## Core Development Principles

+### Necessary and Sufficient
+Our primary development principle is to maintain only what is necessary and sufficient:
+- Every file, folder, and document must justify its existence
+- Prefer flatter organization structures over deep hierarchies
+- Consolidate related information rather than fragmenting across files
+- Remove anything that doesn't directly serve the project's goals

+#### Examples
+1. **DRY (Don't Repeat Yourself)**: Code duplication creates maintenance burden and increases bug surface area.
+Examples:
+   - Consolidate duplicate email analysis logic into shared utilities
+   - Create reusable query builders for common database operations
+   - Use shared templates for report generation
+   - Maintain single source of truth for constants and configuration

+2. **Flat Structure**: Avoid deep hierarchies that complicate imports and hide code.
+Examples:
+   - Keep database session management in root `db_session.py`
+   - Consolidate constants into `config/constants.py`
+   - Place utilities at root level when frequently used

-## Project Objectives
+## Branch Overview

-Marian is an AI-powered email analysis and management system that aims to:
-1. Process and analyze email communications using advanced language models
-2. Extract meaningful insights and patterns from email content
+Marian is a branch of the Jexi AI personal assistant project, focused on catalog management and information organization.
+As Jexi's librarian, Marian aims to:
-3. Organize information through an intelligent catalog system
+1. Organize information through an intelligent catalog system
-4. Enable natural language interaction for information retrieval
+2. Enable natural language interaction for information retrieval
-5. Maintain high standards of data privacy and security
+3. Maintain high standards of data privacy and security

 ## Project Plan Objectives

 This restructuring plan aims to:
-1. Create a maintainable and scalable project structure
+1. Create a maintainable and scalable branch structure
-2. Promote code reuse and prevent duplication
+2. Promote code reuse and prevent duplication with other Jexi branches
 3. Establish clear guidelines for contributors and AI assistants
-4. Maintain clear separation between domains while enabling integration
+4. Maintain clear separation between branches while enabling integration
 5. Ensure comprehensive and accessible documentation
 6. Preserve all existing functionality while improving organization